-The municipality will also develop a Human Resource Strategy that will influence the operations of current policies and possibly the compilation of new policies.
+It is important to revise all HR-related policies in terms of best practices including development of a Human Resource Strategy that will influence the operations of current policies and possibly the compilation of new policies.

-The new strategy will also assist the municipality amongst other with the most effective placement of employees.
-The Municipality aims to maximize employee development by creating development opportunities for the municipality's employees by maximizing existing developmental opportunities.
-An Individual Performance Management programme for all managers/supervisors up to the third level of reporting will also be implemented.
+The Municipality aims to maximize employee development by creating development opportunities for the municipality's employees.
 The municipality has developed a Work Place Skills Plan (WSP) of which the main objective is to ensure that there is staff development through training interventions for all levels of staff.